 Manning is accused of orchestrating the biggest intelligence leak in U.S. history.
 During the Article 32 proceedings in December, prosecutors presented evidence that Manning allegedly communicated with WikiLeaks founder Julian Assange in a series of Internet chats about uploading 700 Guantanamo Bay detainee interrogation reports.

 Prosecutors charge that Manning put software on secure computers that allowed him to download classified material and burn it to a compact disc.
 Manning was assigned as an intelligence analyst in Iraq and had a top-secret clearance.
-He worked in a Sensitive Compartmented Information Facility (SCIF).
+He worked in a Sensitive Compartmented Information Facility, known as SCIF.

 Manning is being held in military custody.

-At an Article 32 hearing a few weeks ago, Manning's defense lawyer, David Coombs, focused most of his attention on two issues: lack of security at the SCIF and the Army's lack of response to Manning's emotional and behavior problems.
+At the Article 32 hearing, Manning's defense lawyer, David Coombs, focused most of his attention on two issues: lack of security at the SCIF and the Army's lack of response to Manning's emotional and behavior problems.

 WikiLeaks, the international online group that publishes secret government documents it receives from outside sources, set off a firestorm a year and a half ago when it made public on its website U.S. diplomatic cables and other sensitive documents, most of them pertaining to the Iraq and Afghanistan wars.

 The disclosure of hundreds of the documents continues to cast a shadow over the U.S. intelligence community.

 Director of National Intelligence James Clapper told an information-sharing conference last month that plugging leaks of classified materials is still a challenge for the community as it develops new systems to protect information, while at the same time ensuring the right people have access to it.